googlecreativelab/sounds-in-space/README.md

 1. Using Android File Transfer (on Mac) or the file transfer window (on Windows), and copying the two important folders inside the ‘files’ folder from your phone.
     - The important folders are named ‘sounds’ and ‘layouts’.
 2. Next, copy those folders to each phone you want the experience to run on by repeating Step 2 - ‘Copy sound files to the first phone’.

-<a name="flic-button"></a>

-## Using a FLIC button

-In the FLIC app, when a button is clicked, double clicked, or held, send an 'Intent' action.
-In the Intent edit menu, set the 'Action (Optional)' field to "com.google.cl.syd.soundsinspace.flic.click" and press SAVE ACTION.

-If you want to use other FLIC events (like 'double click' and 'click and hold'), set an extra key-value pair in the Intent editor.
-- Click: (default)
-- Double click event: ["type" : "double-clicked"]
-- Click and Hold event: ["type" : "click-hold"]

 <a name="general-notes"></a>